Welcome to CHIMPS! For personal and academic use.

 MICROTONAL SERIALISM

 If N arbitrary pitches (chosen from 1200) are assembled into an NxN serial matrix, this matrix will likely contain MORE than N different pitch classes.
 How does this happen?
 The interval C to C#+5 (C# in the equal-tempered scale plus 5 cents) is an interval of 105 cents, and when formally inverted, it becomes C to B-5 (B in the equal-tempered scale minus 5 cents).
-Thus, new pitch classes are introduced if we are doing what I call “formal inversion”.
+Thus, new pitch classes are introduced when we are doing what I call “microtonal inversion”.

 DIFFICULTIES: Notation and Live Performance.

-Complex music
+Complex microtonal music

 The first difficulty is the problem of notation: Our current system of music notation is based on twelve